 What is the specific calculation of “earnings”?
 There is a simple definition – one used by accountants for businesses large and small.
 It’s called “Earnings Before Interest and Taxes” (EBIT) as it is known and defined by accountants.

 The right multiple is, in the eyes of buyers, a matter of assumed risk.
-Buyers feel better about buying tangible assets that they can identify with direct evidence – things like real estate and equipment.
+Buyers feel secure about buying tangible assets that they can identify with direct sources of evidence to estimate value – things like real estate and equipment.

-Why is it 3 to 5 times earnings?
+Why did I reference 3 to 5 times earnings?
 Well, to buyers, such a multiple represents getting your investment back in 3 to 5 years from profits.
-That’s equivalent to a projected annual return on investment between 20% and 33%.
+That’s equivalent to a projected annual return on investment of between 20% and 33%.
 That’s the type of return rate that encourages buyers to take the leap of faith to buy an existing business.

 Care must be taken not to double-count assets.
-In the case of real estate, for example, the parties will make appropriate adjustments in the business expenses.
+In the case of real estate, for example, the parties should make appropriate adjustments to non-real estate business expenses.
 If the real estate value is to be added back to the business value, then the seller must subtract a real estate rent expense when calculating the business earnings.
 This will lower business earnings and the business entity value.
-But, you can then add-back the real estate value as a separate figure.
+But you can then add-back the real estate value as a separate figure.